 This kitchen layout is ideal for more than one cook.
-The kitchen island can double as a food preparation area, cooking, dining or entertaining area.
+The island can double as a food preparation area, cooking, dining or entertaining area.

 - Seriously, do I have to spell this out?
 This is kitchen nirvana!

 - Everybody wants one but few can have it.
-You need a large amount of room to accommodate a kitchen island.
+You need a large amount of room to accommodate an island.